Reviews You Can Rely On

 • Assembly (20% weighting)

 Our team of e-bike testers is led by Joshua Hutchens, our Senior Bike Review Editor at GearLab.
-Joshua spends the majority of his waking hours on two wheels, whether working, commuting, traveling, or having fun.
-Over the past four decades, Joshua has raced nearly every discipline of cycling, led cycling trips throughout the world, and continues to share his love for bicycles by coaching mountain biking.
-He lives in Lake Tahoe with access to hundreds of miles of single-track and still combs the US in search of seasonally perfect trails.
-He's been testing bicycles and cycling equipment professionally for seven years.
+Joshua has been professionally reviewing bikes and e-bikes since 2017.
+Over the past four decades, Joshua has raced nearly every cycling discipline, led cycling trips throughout the world, and continues to share his love for bicycles by coaching mountain biking.
+He's owned and operated a bicycle shop and an indoor cycling park and has worked as a professional consultant in the cycling industry.
+He lives in Lake Tahoe, where he has access to hundreds of miles of single-track and still combs the US in search of seasonally perfect trails.
 Joshua's vast experience building, repairing, and riding bicycles has honed his ability to perceive subtle differences in materials and performance.

 Analysis and Test Results